machinelearningzuu/everything-about-graph-neural-nets/README.md

 #### Difference 2 : Isomorphism </br>
 - Graph Data isomorphism is defined by **Graph Structure.** 2 graphs that look different can still be structurally identical.
 - This doesn't work on other data types. ex: if you flip an image, it's not same as the original one, it's different.
-- #### **But if you flip a graph only thing change is order of the nodes.
+- **But if you flip a graph only thing change is order of the nodes.
 In this case the algorithms suppose to handle graph data should be permutation invariant**
+- This is the reason why you can't use Adjacency Matrix as the input data for GNNs, because it's sensitive to node ordering. which means **A GRAPH WITH DIFFERENT 2 NODE ORDEING SETTINGS RESULTS IN 2 DIFFERENT ADJACENCY METRICES.
+So Adjancent Matrix is not Permutaion Invariant**